erutan/sierra-conditions/content/conditions/weather.md

 ## Mountain Forecast

-"Mountain forecast seems to always forecast colder which is fine by me as you should be layering anyway at altitude.
+"[Mountain forecast](https://www.mountain-forecast.com/) seems to always forecast colder which is fine by me as you should be layering anyway at altitude.
 I believe the rangers in eastern Sierra have told me they look at the NOAA.
 I check them all usually"

 ## Open Summit

-[Open Summit](https://opensummit.com/) like it has a great UI in their dedicated mobile apps - detailed two day forecasts for free, five day forecasts for $20 a month.
+[Open Summit](https://opensummit.com/) has a great UI in their dedicated mobile apps - detailed two day forecasts for free, five day forecasts for $20 a month.
 Seems great for peakbagging, of less use for longer backpacking trips, but if you're already subscribed to Open Snow why not?